The Forerunner

 A Gentile Daughter Full of Faith

 24 Then Jesus stood up, left that place, and came into the vicinity of Tyre.
 Now after entering a certain house, he wanted no one to know of his presence.
 But he was unable to remain concealed, 25 for15 as soon as she heard about him, a woman whose little daughter had an unclean spirit came to him and fell down at his feet.
 26 Now the woman was a Greek, a Syro-Phoenician by birth; and she kept begging him to drive the demon out of her daughter.
 27 But Jesus said to her, “Let the children be filled first; it isn’t proper to take the children’s bread and throw it to the household dogs.”
-28 But in reply she said to him, “Yes Lord, but even the household dogs under the table feed on the children’s crumbs.”
+28 But in reply she said to him, “Yes Lord, but even the household dogs beneath the table feed on the children’s crumbs.”
 29 So he said to her, “Because of this that you have said,16 go your way: The demon has gone out of your daughter.”
 30 And when she had returned to her house, she found her daughter lying on the bed and the demon gone.

 “He Has Done All Things Well!”